 We hold that China’s global influence coincident with developments ten years after the global financial crisis, together with extant threats posed by climate change, mark seismic changes in the contemporary global political economy.
 Much like the balance of global historical, and socio-political forces that engendered the rise of the New World Group of scholars that would challenge the then prevailing development orthodoxies, we deem it important at this conjuncture to function as avant garde for heterodox thinking and discourses around sustainable development.

-Dr. Don D. Marshall
+Professor Don D. Marshall

-Director, SALISES, Cave Hill
+University Director and Director, SALISES, Cave Hill